Anchor-Protocol/anchor-docs/protocol/anchor-token-anc.md

 ### Protocol Fees

-ANC captures protocol fees generated from Anchor, where 10% of value flowing into the yield reserve used for the value accrual of ANC tokens.
-Anchor's protocol fees are sourced from bAsset rewards, excess yield, and collateral liquidation fees.
+ANC captures protocol fees generated from Anchor, where `ANC Purchase Factor` (currently 10%) of the value flowing into the yield reserve is used to purchase ANC tokens.
+These ANC are then redistributed to ANC stakers.
+This value of fees used to purchace ANC can be adjusted through governance.
+Anchor's protocol fees are sourced the flow into the yield reserve which come from bAsset rewards, excess yield, and collateral liquidation fees.

 #### bAsset Rewards

-A portion of rewards from deposited bAsset collaterals are used to purchase ANC, with the remainder used to replenish the yield reserve.
-The ratio of bAsset rewards used for ANC purchases can be adjusted thorough governance if the yield reserve's inventory rises to a sufficient level.
+Rewards from deposited bAsset collaterals are used to replenish the yield reserve.

 #### Excess Yield

-Deposit yields in excess of the target deposit rate is accumulated to the yield reserve, with a portion used to purchase ANC.
-Purchased ANC tokens are then redistributed to ANC stakers.
+Deposit yields in excess of the target deposit rate is accumulated to the yield reserve.

 #### Collateral Liquidation Fees

-Whenever a loan is liquidated, 1% of the liquidated collateral value is sent to the yield reserve, which a portion of which is used to purchase ANC.
+Whenever a loan is liquidated, 1% of the liquidated collateral value is sent to the yield reserve.
 This fee is applied separate from [bid premiums](loan-liquidation.md#premium-rate).